 Schools are also being encouraged to stagger their start times (many schools do this anyway in Sutton) in order to reduce demand on peak services.

-The Council is also undertaking a number of initiatives to promote safe walking and cycling in the Borough, more information can be found on the COVID-19 Safer, Active, Greener Streets section.
-TfL have also produced guidance and advice for young people on how to travel safely as well as a journey planning tool in light of current COVID-19 restrictions.
-If at all possible, children and young people should be walking or cycling to school in the Autumn term.
+The Council is also undertaking a number of initiatives to promote safe walking and cycling in the Borough - more information can be found on the COVID-19 Safer, Active, Greener Streets section.
+TfL have also produced guidance and advice for young people on how to travel safely as well as a journey planning tool in light of current Covid restrictions.
+If at all possible children and young people should be walking or cycling to school from the start of the Autumn term onwards.

 Designated Transport (SEND Transport)

-Dedicated transport is used only to carry pupils to school including statutory (predominantly young people with special education needs and disabilities - SEND).
+Dedicated transport is used to take pupils to and from school where there is a statutory requirement to do so; this is primarily for children and young people with special education needs and disabilities (SEND).
 These are routes/vehicles that are not accessible to the general public.
-Our policy for the period from 1 September 2020 replaces previous guidance issued on 1 June 2020.
+The policy for the period from 1 September 2020 replaces previous guidance issued on 1 June 2020.
 FAQs and the letter sent to parents of pupils eligible for travel assistance is included for reference.
 This policy remains subject to review.